ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Language Workloads

 \subsection{Request Arrival Pattern}

 \stitle{Bursty short-term arrival patterns.} Figure~\ref{fig:iat} characterizes the inter-arrival time (IAT) distributions for \qmax, \qturbo, and \qplus within a 20-minute window.
-Conforming to existing analyses~\cite{burstgpt,MAF}, we find that the arrival patterns exhibit notable \emph{burstiness}, indicated by CVs greater than 1.
-Consequently, Poisson processes (which have a CV of 1) often poorly model the IATs in bursty workloads (such as in Figure~\ref{fig:iat:1}), where Gamma and Weibull processes are better alternatives.
-However, we note that there is not a single stochastic process that best describes realistic arrivals in every case, which is validated in Figure~\ref{fig:iat:4}, where we apply the Kolmogorov-Smirnov (KS) test to check whether the measured IATs came from Exponential, Gamma, or Weibull distributions.\footnote{ Indeed, these p-values are too small to deny the null hypothesis (that the arrival is modeled by some distribution) with statistical significance.
-This is a commonly recognized limitation of the KS test when the sample size is large.
-However, comparing the p-values remains helpful. } None of the distributions has the largest p-value consistently, indicating variable goodness of fit.
-In fact, the best-fit choices are different for the three workloads: Gamma for \qmax, Weibull for \qplus, and even Exponential is not necessarily inferior for \qturbo.
+Conforming to existing analyses~\cite{burstgpt,MAF}, we find that the arrival patterns exhibit notable \emph{burstiness}, indicated by coefficients of variation (CVs) greater than 1.
+Consequently, Poisson processes (CV=1) often poorly model bursty workloads (such as in Figure~\ref{fig:iat:1}), where Gamma and Weibull processes are better alternatives.
+However, there is not a universally best modeling, which is validated in Figure~\ref{fig:iat:4}, where we apply the Kolmogorov-Smirnov (KS) test to check whether the IATs came from Exponential, Gamma, or Weibull distributions.\footnote{ Indeed, these p-values are too small to deny the null hypothesis (that the arrival is modeled by some distribution), which is common for the KS test when the sample size is large.
+However, comparing p-values remains helpful. } None of the distributions has the largest p-value consistently, indicating variable goodness of fit.
+In fact, the best-fit choices are different across workloads: Gamma for \qmax, Weibull for \qplus, and even Exponential can be a good fit for \qturbo.
 Practically, this implies that arrival patterns in real-world workloads should be modeled flexibly using different distributions to better preserve their characteristics.